Skip to main content

 3. Steep slope commercial construction

-Flat commercial roof construction is common, it allows an engineer or an architect many options.
-Such as mounting rooftop mechanical equipment, like HVAC units.
-Also, reduced structural requirement that comes with steep-sloped construction.
+Most common, it allows an engineer or an architect many options.
+Such as mounting rooftop mechanical equipment and HVAC units.
+Also, it helps reduce structural requirement that comes with steep-sloped construction.

 tapered insulation on a flat roof replacement

 The newer roof systems require a commercial roofing contractor to slope the roof using tapered insulation.
-Eliminating ponding water on your roof.
+This helps to eliminate ponding water on the roof.
 Tapered insulation also provides the building with a higher R-value.
-Which will help make your building more energy-efficient.
-This tapered insulation will impact the cost of the roofing construction.
+Higher r-value will help make your building more energy-efficient.
+This tapered insulation is more expensive and will impact the cost of the roofing construction.

-Low slope commercial construction is when the architect has designed the commercial building so that the roof has a slope built in.
+This is a roof the architect has designed the building so the roof has a slope built into the construction..
 This slope creates positive drainage and allows the water to run off the rooftop.

 Insulation being installed on a flat metal roof i

-The downside to low slope construction is it's not always a good fit for some commercial roofing materials that are available.
-For example, a low slope roof that has metal installed has rooftop equipment such as HVAC units or skylights is not the best option.
+The downside to low slope construction is it's not always a good fit for some commercial roofing materials.
+For example, a low slope roof that has metal installed has rooftop equipment such as HVAC units or skylights, this is not the best option.
 Choosing an inferior roofing material will result in early roof leaks.
-Creating maintenance issues that a better roof system would not have.
+A better roof system would not have as many maintenance issues.

-A steep slope commercial construction on a building is identical to or like residential construction.
+This construction is identical to residential construction.
 The most common construction types on steep slope commercial roofs are gable roofs or hip roofs.
 Gable and hip roofs on commercial buildings are constructed with metal or wood trusses.
-They can also be custom framed with wood 2x framing material.
+They can also be custom framed with wood framing material.

 Here are popular roofing materials that get installed on commercial steep slope roofs: metal roofing types